 - How to respond to Question #5

-Read on for our tips on answering the 2020-2021 MIT supplemental prompts!
+Read on for tips on answering the 2021-2022 MIT supplemental prompts!

+This is the Community type of essay.
 Knowing where you came from helps MIT admissions readers know where you’re going in the future.
 Start by thinking about your dreams and aspirations.
 How did your dreams and aspirations grow over time?
 What influenced you to want those particular things?
-Work backwards to show readers how your world has shaped you into the person you are today, and the person you will be in the future.
+Work backwards to show readers how different communities have shaped you into the person you are today, and the person you will be in the future.
 It’s best to be as detailed and descriptive as possible here, so choose one goal to focus on, and bring it to life by telling the story of a moment in which that goal was shaped.

+What major?
 This prompt offers a chance to demonstrate how your academic interests match up with the programs available at MIT.
-Admissions readers don’t necessarily expect you to know exactly what you want to study in college, so just focus on whatever appeals to you the most right now.
+Admissions readers don’t necessarily expect you to know exactly what you want to study in college, so focus on what appeals to you and what you're curious about now.
 If you’re having trouble choosing just one, think about the rest of your application.
 What field of study best fits into the overall story you’re telling about yourself with your entire application?
 You only have 100 words for this question, so get right to the point!

 Admissions readers want to know who you are as a complete person — not just as a student and college applicant.
 Use this chance to tell them something about yourself that isn’t strictly related to your goal of attending college.
 What’s something that you do just for fun that will help readers gain more insight into who you are?
 Don’t worry about what they might want you to say; there is no right answer.
 (The only wrong answers are those that are offensive, provocative, etc.) Just be honest, and show readers the activity instead of telling them, allowing your character to shine through.

-This is a classic community question, and it’s designed to help MIT admissions readers understand what you’ll be like as a student on the MIT campus.
+This is another type of Community question with the aspect of what Issues matter to you -- i.e., how are you tackling the world's biggest challenges?
+This question is designed to help MIT admissions readers understand what you’ll be like as a student on the MIT campus.
 The best way to do that is to show them, using a real moment from your life, what you’ve been like as a member of another community.
 Feel free to get creative with the idea of “community” — you are a part of many different communities, even if that’s not what you call them!
 What role do you play in your community, and what have you done to make it better?
 Be sure to show the action you took and the result of that action.